daisuke-awaji/VidyoConnector-react-native/README.md

 3. **Unzip VidyoClient-iOSSDK folder and move contents of `VidyoClient-iOSSDK/lib/ios` to `VidyoConnector-react-native/ios/lib/ios`**

+## Preparing

+Go to `./android/local.properties` and set location of the Android SDK

 ## Build and Run Application

 1. Follow next link and install all described dependencies if you want to use virtual devices.